 Striving to deliver business value isn’t the same as actually achieving it—even if you’re giving 200%.
 To borrow from legal terminology, IT project strategy leaders should view themselves as bound by an obligation of results, not just an obligation of means, to their organizations.
 That’s why they must measure the value created by the projects they oversee.

-It starts with defining clear, specific goals for each project, ensuring they are measurable.
+It starts with defining clear, specific goals for each project.
 These could include metrics like on-time delivery, budget adherence, quality standards, and customer satisfaction.
 Using SMART goals (Specific, Measurable, Achievable, Relevant, and Time-bound) ensures alignment with business objectives and provides a baseline for evaluating success.

 Here again, professional tools include functionality to consolidate the management of project documentation and knowledge.